 The strength of hybridization was estimated for each mouse as a value of hybrid index (HI).
 HI is calculated as proportion of Mmm alleles within a set of four to fourteen biallelic (ten or more for 92% of the mice) diagnostic markers fixed as either Mmd or Mmm .
 This set consists in one mitochondrial marker (mtBamH, restriction site in mitochondrial Nd1 gene which discriminates between mice subspecies (Munclinger et al. 2002, Božíková et al. 2005, Dureje et al. 2012)), one Y-linked marker (presences/absence of insertion in Zfy2 gene (Nagamine et al. 1992, Boissinot and Boursot 1997, Dureje et al. 2012)), six X-linked marker (three short interspersed nuclear elements, namely Btk, Tsx (Munclinger et al. 2003) and Syap1 (Macholán et al. 2007), and three SNPs, namely X332, X347 and X65 (Payseur et al. 2004, Dufková et al. 2011, Dureje et al. 2012)), and six autosomal markers (Es1, Gpd1, Idh1, Mpi, Np, Sod1) (Bonhomme et al. 1984, Munclinger et al. 2002, Macholán et al. 2007, Dureje et al. 2012).
 HIs range from 0 to 1, HI of 0 indicating a pure Mmd and HI of 1 a pure Mmm (Wang et al. 2011, Baird et al. 2012).

-A map delimiting the probabilistic separation between both sub-species was computed using the program Geneland with some graphical modifications using the six autosomal markers (Es1, Gpd1, Idh1, Mpi, Np, Sod1).
+A map delimiting the probabilistic separation between both sub-species was computed using the program Geneland with some graphical modifications using a subset of six autosomal markers genotyped in all mice (Es1, Gpd1, Idh1, Mpi, Np, Sod1).
 Geneland uses a Markov chain Monte Carlo (MCMC) approach to combine both geographical and genetic information (Guillot et al. 2005).
 Number of clusters was set to 2, 10000 MCMC iterations were performed and saved every 100 iterations (100 iterations saved).
 First five iterations were discarded as burn-in, and the resolution of the map was set to 100 pixels for both x and y axes.

 Parasite loads estimation

-Mice digestive tracts were dissected and inspected for helminths presence with a binocular microscope.
+Mice digestive tracts were dissected and inspected for helminth presence with a binocular microscope.
 Helminths were counted and stored in 70% ethanol for later identification by molecular analysis and in 3.5% formalin for later morphological comparison with species descriptions.
-In this study we considered only the more prevalent helminths, the oxyurids Syphacia obvelata and Aspiculuris tetraptera.
+In this study we considered only the most prevalent helminths:the oxyurids Syphacia obvelata and Aspiculuris tetraptera.